Lucknow, the capital city of Uttar Pradesh, India, is synonymous with the Bada (Bara) Imambara and the Chota Imambara.

-Recommended : Please tag along a guide to zig zag through these passages!
+Recommended: Please tag along with a guide to zigzag through these passages!

-From here we were lead to the terrace which was flat surfaced.I recollected that this Imambara unlike other Mughal monuments did not have any domes.
+From the labyrinth, we were lead to the terrace which was flat surfaced.I recollected that this Imambara, unlike the other Mughal monuments, did not have any domes.

 The labyrinth of corridors and passages is said to have around 489 doorways that are identical.